Baryshivka

-Baryshivka (Бáришівка; Бáрышевка) is a rural settlement in Kyiv Oblast, Ukraine.
+Baryshivka (Бáришівка; Бáрышевка) is a settlement (selyshche) in Kyiv Oblast, Ukraine.
 It hosts the administration of Baryshivka settlement hromada, one of the hromadas of Ukraine.
 Population: In 2001, population was 11,178.

+Geography

+Baryshivka is located upon Trubizh river.

 History

+In 1921-1922, Baryshivka was the centre of activity of Ukrainian Neoclassicists, among them Mykola Zerov, Oswald Burghardt and Viktor Petrov.

 Until 18 July 2020, Baryshivka was the administrative center of Baryshivka Raion.
 The raion was abolished that day as part of the administrative reform of Ukraine, which reduced the number of raions of Kyiv Oblast to seven.
 The area of Baryshivka Raion was merged into Brovary Raion.

 Until 26 January 2024, Baryshivka was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Baryshivka became a rural settlement.